renesmt/ZED/README.md

 # ZED
 ## Before use
-The author is keeping improving the readability of this code.
+The author is keeping improving the readability of this code: now it is terrible :(.
 Please do not hesitate to contact the author (smutian@wustl.edu) if you are confused by anything.

 The code depends on Blossom V (https://pub.ista.ac.at/~vnk/papers/blossom5.pdf) to solve the ground states of planar graphs.
 One should try to compile a MATLAB version of Blossom V algorithm.
 The Blossom V should be implemented in this way: